Maintenance management costs can be significant!

-As a maintenance manager or supervisor you will frequently be under pressure to reduce the costs incurred by the maintenance department.
-Due to its impact on the bottom line senior management will also take interest.
+As a maintenance manager or supervisor you will often be under pressure to reduce these costs.
+Due to its impact on the bottom line senior management also takes interest in such cost reductions.

 A report by E.I.
 DuPont de Nemours Co.
 (Delaware) said that the largest, single controllable expenditure in a manufacturing plant is maintenance.
 In many manufacturing plants the maintenance budget exceeds annual net profit.
 Maintenance department costs can also be a significant expense in other types of commercial facilities.